Quantisation of derived Lagrangians

 \subsubsection{Self-duality}

 The functor $D \mapsto D^{\op}$ sending an almost commutative algebra to its opposite gives an involutive endofunctor of the category of $BD_1$-algebras, and hence of the categories of $E_1 \ten^{\oL}_{BV} BD_k$-algebras.
-The universal property of centres then gives an involution
+The universal property of centres then gives an anti-involution

-which in the $k=1$ case is the involution $-i$ of Lemma \ref{involutiveHH}.
-Defining an involutive $E_1 \ten^{\oL}_{BV} BD_k$-algebra to be a homotopy fixed point of the involutive endofunctor $(-)^{\op}$, the involution above makes $ \oR\C\C_{BD_k,R}(A,D)$ a stacky involutive $BD_k$-algebra whenever $A$ and $D$ are stacky involutive $BD_k$-algebras.
-In fact, this is necessarily the centre of $A \to D$ in the category of stacky involutive $BD_k$-algebras --- the operad governing involutive $BD_k$-algebras is $BD_k \circ (0, \Q.(\Z/2), 0, \ldots)$, with distributivity transformation given by the involution.
+which in the $k=1$ case is the anti-involution $-i$ of Lemma \ref{involutiveHH}.
+Defining an anti-involutive $E_1 \ten^{\oL}_{BV} BD_k$-algebra to be a homotopy fixed point of the involutive endofunctor $(-)^{\op}$, the anti-involution above makes $ \oR\C\C_{BD_k,R}(A,D)$ a stacky anti-involutive $BD_k$-algebra whenever $A$ and $D$ are stacky anti-involutive $BD_k$-algebras.
+In fact, this is necessarily the centre of $A \to D$ in the category of stacky anti-involutive $BD_k$-algebras --- the operad governing anti-involutive $BD_k$-algebras is $BD_k \circ \Q.(\Z/2)$, regarding the algebra $\Q .(\Z/2)$ as an operad of arity $1$; the distributivity transformation is given by anti-involution.